Finite simple groups of small essential dimension: Definitions and basic properties

-Let $G$ be a finite group, and $X$ a complex projective variety with a faithful action of $G$.
-We will say that $X$ is a \emph{linearizable} if there exists a complex representation $V$ of $G$ and a rational dominant $G$-equivariant map $V\dasharrow X$ (such a map is called a {\it compression} of $V$).
+Let $G$ be a finite group, and $X$ a complex algebraic variety with a faithful action of $G$.
+We will say that $X$ is \emph{linearizable} if there exists a complex representation $V$ of $G$ and a rational dominant $G$-equivariant map $V\dasharrow X$.
 The \emph{essential dimension} $\ed(G)$ of $G$ (over $\C$) is the minimal dimension of all linearizable $G$-varieties.
-We have to refer to \cite{BR} for the motivation behind this definition; in a very informal way, $\ed(G)$ is the minimum number of parameters needed to define all Galois extensions $L/K$ with Galois group $G$ and $K\supset \C$.

-The groups of essential dimension 1 are the cyclic groups and the diedral group $D_n$, $n$ odd \cite{BR}.
-The groups of essential dimension 2 are classified in \cite{D2}; the list is already large, and such classification becomes probably intractable in higher dimension.
-However the \emph{simple} (finite) groups in the list are only $\mathfrak{A}_5$ and $\PSL_2(\F_7)$.
-In this note we try to go one step further: \begin{prop*} The simple groups of essential dimension $3$ are $\mathfrak{A}_6$ and possibly $\PSL_2(\F_{11})$. \end{prop*} The result is an easy consequence of the remarkable paper of Prokhorov \cite{P}, who classifies all rationally connected threefolds admitting the action of a simple group.
-We can rule out most of the groups appearing in \cite{P} thanks to a simple criterion \cite{RY}: if a $G$-variety $X$ is linearizable, any abelian subgroup of $G$ must fix a point of $X$.
-Unfortunately this criterion does not apply to $\PSL_2(\F_{11})$, whose only abelian subgroups are cyclic or isomorphic to $(\Z/2)^2$.
+Let us mention immediately three obvious consequences of the definition, which we will use frequently in the sequel :